 In any other case where the purpose of your website is to communicate, connect, convert (and delight) your audience, puh-leeze do not innovate on layouts and make your users stare long and hard at their screens trying to figure out how to use the fancy new website.

-Something I’d like to paraphrase from the book “Making Websites Win” by the world famous Conversion Rate Experts – “Just look at the world’s top websites from the biggest companies used by billions of people every day and generates millions in revenue through them.
+“Just look at the world’s top websites from the biggest companies used by billions of people every day and generates millions in revenue through them.
 How many of them are complicated?
 How many have innovative layouts?
+They don’tfrom the book “Making Websites Win” by the famous Conversion Rate Experts

 Pre-planning work before you start your website redesign